Table of Contents

 The road to these online planets started in the 1970s with the game Maze Wars.
 It was a 3D multi-user shooter game and the one that first introduced the concept of online players.
 These were the “eyeball avatars.”

-Later, chat rooms, Multi-User Dimension, and Multi-User Domain joined the industry.
+Later, chat rooms, Multi-User Dimension, and Multi-User Domains joined the industry.
 Users role-played and they saw or read the commands and descriptions of other players.
 Slowly but surely, the interaction between users was developing.

 Indeed, that’s when virtual lands such as Dreamscape, WorldsAway, and Habitat were born.
 The latter was especially crucial in the industry.
 In fact, Habitat was the official first virtual world.
 LucasFilm Games developed it in 1987 with the collaboration of Commodore 64 systems.
 Ten years later, all the way in Finland, the Helsinki Telephone Company introduced the first 3D map of its capital.

 These are social spaces, not games.
 Often, users can purchase accessories for their avatars.
-As the center BCS reports, “the market for virtual goods grows each year to meet the demands of users who will shell out real money to purchase special items that can be used to customise their avatars and virtual homes.”
+As the center BCS reports, “the market for virtual goods grows each year to meet the demands of users who will shell out real money to purchase special items that can be used to customize their avatars and virtual homes.”

 A popular virtual land is “Second Life”.
 Through this universe, users can move their avatars through different destinations, such as the Love Valley or the Desert Canyon Oasis.
 The “residents” of this world can also earn money.
 In fact, they can start their business and make real, tangible income via the virtual planet.

 This virtual land features a whole marketplace, where users can buy parcels, names for their avatars, and a fancy wardrobe.
 In this world, users can trade tokens, create features such as scene examples, and they can join events.
 Indeed, the relationship among players is real.
-People can participate in auctions, join virtual parties, and workshops.
+People can participate in auctions, and join virtual parties, and workshops.

 Plus, there is the Decentraland DAO option.
 It stands for Decentralized Autonomous Organization.
 The organization owns estate contracts, wearables, and the marketplace.
 As the website states, “it was always part of the original vision to hand over control to the people who create and play in this virtual space.”
 Hence DAO, allows users to participate in the decisions.
 And in the rules that govern this online land.